ratulalahy/intro_to_swe/projects/milestone-1.md

 - Configure [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects):
   - Create a new **GitHub Project** private board in your repository (Projects tab).
   - Add your team members to the GitHub Projects workspace (Settings > Manage access).
-  - Add instructor (email id: qratul@uvu.edu) to the GitHub Projects workspace.
+  - Add instructor (id: ratulalahy) to the GitHub Projects workspace.
   - Enable GitHub Projects on the GitHub repository.
   - Add views:
     - Board: `Backlog`, `To Do`, `In Progress`, `Done`, `Blocked`
-    - Table: with filters for assignees, labels, milestones
-    - Timeline view: for visualizing project milestones and deadlines

 > _Assign issues during your first meeting.
 Track progress weekly._